GDPR Data Minimization

 Personal data must be "adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed."
 When sharing documents externally — with vendors, auditors, or in response to legal requests — any personal data not required for the specific purpose should be removed.

-This is the legal basis for redacting documents before sharing them outside your organisation.
+This is the legal basis for redacting documents before sharing them outside your organization.

 Article 15 — Right of Access (DSARs)